wtjiang98/PSGAN/README.md

 Please consider citing this project in your publications if it helps your research.
 The following is a BibTeX reference.
 The BibTeX entry requires the url LaTeX package.

 ~~~
-@inproceedings{jiang2019psgan,
-  title={PSGAN: Pose and Expression Robust Spatial-Aware GAN for Customizable Makeup Transfer},
+@InProceedings{Jiang_2020_CVPR,
-  author={Jiang, Wentao and Liu, Si and Gao, Chen and Cao, Jie and He, Ran and Feng, Jiashi and Yan, Shuicheng},
+  author = {Jiang, Wentao and Liu, Si and Gao, Chen and Cao, Jie and He, Ran and Feng, Jiashi and Yan, Shuicheng},
-  booktitle={CVPR},
-  year={2020}
+  title = {PSGAN: Pose and Expression Robust Spatial-Aware GAN for Customizable Makeup Transfer},
+  booktitle = {IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  month = {June},
+  year = {2020}
 }
 ~~~